 Customer Education also ensures that you educate different personas: it’s not just about educating your prospective buyer, or an end user.
 It’s about creating defined learning paths for all of your customer personas: the buyers, the users, the admins, the developers, the champions — the whole account.

 And we do it on an ongoing basis.
 Think about it: if you train your customers when they first buy your product, but all those users leave the company by the second year, how will any of those users be trained?

 We’re in the business of changing behavior

-If it’s done right, we change behaviors.
+If it’s done right, your Customer Education Strategy will build new skills in the market and change people’s behaviors.
 We don’t just pull skills and knowledge out of our heads and jam it into the customers’ — we accelerate their growth by motivating them and providing them a more defined path to success.

 We also remove barriers to success.
 Are there sticky wickets that make your product hard to use?
 Customer Education to the rescue.
 Does your customer need to understand something fundamental about their industry to get more value about your product?
 That’s a job for Customer Education, too.
 Ultimately we don’t just teach them features; we teach them something about how they do their jobs.

 In doing so, Customer Education becomes a scale engine for your customers’ success.